The Scholars’ Programme

 Highlights of the Scholars’ Programme

 - 4 A-Level Pathway – An opportunity to take a 4th A Level in Further Maths or a practical subject alongside 3 facilitating A-Levels.

-- Scholars’ Lunch – Regular events to develop analytical thinking, communication and presentation skills.
+- Scholars’ Meetings – Regular events to develop analytical thinking, communication and presentation skills.
 Scholars debate and discuss topical issues with peers, staff and visiting speakers.

 - Extended Project Qualification – Scholars design and develop a largely self directed project in an area of special interest.
 This greatly enhances all UCAS applications.
 Staff mentors ensure Scholars develop critical thinking and reflective skills which can be applied at interview and to other areas of study.

 - University Visits – Weatherhead has close links with Oxbridge Colleges and Russell Group universities, allowing us to offer our Scholars fantastic trips to leading institutions.
 You will discover what university life is really like from current undergraduates and receive detailed information about different degree subjects on offer and the best application advice.

 - Scholars’ Bursary – A unique funding initiative enabling you to purchase books/journals for wider reading in order to extend and deepen your subject knowledge.
 Travel costs to all university events and conference will also be provided.

 - HE+ Programme – The HE+ programme allows you to explore the subject you wish to study at university in an exciting way beyond the curriculum.
 This includes a group research project on a subject of your choice with other students from across Merseyside orchestrated by Cambridge University.